gtxaspec/wz_flash-helper/docs/README_setup.md

 ### 🛠️ Guide

-Download the correct release at the [Release page](https://github.com/archandanime/wz_flash-helper/releases/latest) for your camera SoC and extract it to your SD card.
+Download the correct release from the [Release page](https://github.com/archandanime/wz_flash-helper/releases/latest) for your camera SoC and extract it to your SD card.

 Example for T31: